Top Things to Know Before Moving to Bridgeport, CT

 Many Bridgeport residents utilize Amtrak and Metro-North commuter trains to get to work in New York City; these trains also serve Waterbury and New Haven.

 During the week, a Shoreline East Service will connect to Bridgeport and Stamford, and will provide transportation to New London and Old Saybrook via New Haven.

 You can make use of the Bridgeport & Port Jefferson Ferry, which runs from Bridgeport to Port Jefferson, New York, across Long Island Sound.

 This boat service also allows you to move your vehicle.

 Your key highways are Interstate 95, U.S. 1, and Routes 130, 127, 25, and 8.

 Bridgeport, Connecticut’s crime rate is slightly above the state average.
 Your chances of becoming a victim of a property crime are about 1 in 59 vs the state average which is 1 in 70.

 Compared to the national crime averages, Bridgeport is safer than 24% of U.S. cities.
 The crime rate is 22.91 per 1,000 residents.

 Should I Move to Bridgeport, CT?

-If you’re looking for a Connecticut city that’s a hop skip and a jump to New York City, Bridgeport is the place to go.
+If you’re looking for a Connecticut city that’s a hop skip and a jump to New York City, the Bridgeport area is your #1 destination.